ndjinga/SOLVERLAB/CoreFlows/Documentation/PhysicalModels/TwoPhase/FiveEqPage.md

 The five equation two-fluid model
 =================================

-The model consists in the phasic mass and momentum balance equations and one mixture total energy balance equation.
+The model consists in five balance laws :
+- the gas mass balance
+- the liquid mass balance
+- the gas momentum balance
+- the liquid momentum balance
+- the mixture energy balance.

 The main unknowns are $\alpha, P, \vec{u}_g, \vec{u}_l$ and $T=T_g=T_l$.